jordivanduijn/little-backup-box/README.md

     curl -sSL https://goo.gl/btmpKd | bash

+When prompted, select the desired backup mode:

+1. **Storage Card Backup** Back up files from a storage card connected via a card reader to an external storage device)
+2. **Camera Backup** Back up files from the connected camera to the */home/pi/[CAMERA MODEL]* directory on Raspberry Pi. **Important** If you choose to use this mode make sure that the camera is set to the MTP USB connection mode.

-When prompted, reboot the Raspberry Pi.
+Reboot the Raspberry Pi.

+## Alternative Camera Backup

-By default, Little Backup Box is configured to back up storage cards.
-To make the script transfer files directly from the connected camera, run the `crontab -e` command on Raspberry Pi.
-Comment the following line by prepending *#* to it:
+Some cameras (notably Sony Alpha models) may not work with the default direct file transfer script.
+In this case, run the `crontab -e` command and comment the following lines by adding *#* to the beginning of each line:

-    @reboot sudo /home/pi/little-backup-box/backup.sh > /home/pi/little-backup-box.log
+    #@reboot sudo /home/pi/little-backup-box/backup.sh > /home/pi/backup.log

-Uncomment then the line below by removing *#*:

 	#@reboot sudo /home/pi/little-backup-box/gphoto-backup.sh > /home/pi/gphoto-backup.log

-Save the changes.

-Keep in mind that in this case, the transferred files are saved in the */home/pi/[CAMERA MODEL]* directory on the system storage card.
-Make sure that the card you use with Raspberry Pi has adequate storage capacity.

-**Important** Make sure that the camera is set to the MTP USB connection mode.

-### Alternative Direct File Transfer Script

-Some cameras (notably Sony Alpha models) may not work with the default direct file transfer script.
-In this case, try the *gphoto-backup-alt.sh* script instead by enabling the following cron job as described above:
+Uncomment then the following line by removing *#*:

     #@reboot sudo /home/pi/little-backup-box/gphoto-backup-alt.sh > /home/pi/gphoto-backup-alt.log

-This script saves transferred files in the */home/pi/BACKUP* directory.

 ## Usage